-The Swiss watchmaking brand Hublot has recently presented its first serious diving watch.
+Hublot has recently presented its first serious diving companion.
 Their new Hublot King Power Oceanographic 4000 Automatic (refs.
-731.NX.1190.RX & 731.QX.1140.RX) looks like the first Hublot timekeeper that can be described not as an expensive accessory, but a real tool.
+731.NX.1190.RX & 731.QX.1140.RX) looks like the first Hublot that can be described not as an expensive accessory, but a real tool.
 Well, I have a feeling that it will still be expensive.

-While their previous divers were essentially the same sporty (whatever that means) Big Bang watches with added rotating bezels with the diver’s scale on them, the new timekeeper really means business (while still preserving the general shape of the King Power series.)
+While their previous divers were essentially the same sporty (whatever that means) Big Bang watches with added rotating bezels with the diver’s scale on them, the new timekeeper means business (while still preserving the general shape of the King Power series.)

-First of all, at impressive 48 millimeters in diameter, it is not big.
+First of all, at an impressive 48 millimeters in diameter, it is not big.
 It is huge.
 It is massive like Titanic or maybe even like the iceberg that sunk it.

 Also, designed to withstand enormous, frightening pressure of water 4000 meters down under (it is around 400 kilograms per square centimeter there, even nuclear subs can’t reach such depth without their ultra-strong hulls being crushed like an empty can of soda,) the Oceanographic 4000 is equipped with an extra-thick 6.5 mm sapphire crystal on the front and a screw-down titanium case-back on the rear.

 The case itself is also made of titanium, a material that offers great strength at pretty much low density, which makes it much lighter than a similarly sized watch made of stainless steel.

 As you can see in the photos, the diver is equipped with a fixed bezel (it somehow reminds me of Linde Werdelin semi-skeletonized chronographs) with the diving scale transferred to a unidirectionally rotating bezel flange.

 The flange is operated with an oversized bespoke crown, which is conveniently placed at 2 o’clock.

-The device is protected from the environment with a specially designed crown guard (this one looks very familiar to crown guards used by Panerai.)
+The device is protected from the environment with a specially designed crown guard (this one looks familiar to crown guards used by Panerai.)